Sunn Raha Hai: Development

 The song was recorded by Ankit Tiwari at the Phat Box Studios, Andheri (West), Mumbai.
 Pankaj Borah is the recording engineer of this track.
 There is also a female version of this track sung by Shreya Ghoshal which was also well received.
 Though the female version of the song uses the same lyrics and music as that of the male version, the difference lies in the instruments used.
 While the female version is supported by instruments like ghatam, flute, santoor and acoustic guitar, the male version features electronic distortion guitar, bass guitar, zitar and drums.
+Ankit wanted late KK to sing the song, but Mahesh Bhatt insisted that removing Ankit's voice would diminish its essence.
+Following Bhatt's advice, they decided to proceed with Tiwari's vocals.

 Critical reception

 Sunn Raha Hai generally received positive reviews from critics.
 Times of India wrote− Singer Ankit Tiwari has done a fine job with Sunn raha hai.
 He maintains the standard created by Shreya in the female version.
 Ankit's voice suits the lyrics, but it is too lengthy to keep you hooked.
-Shivi from Koimoi wrote that Sunn Raha Hai, which is being publicized as the ‘love song of the year’ tries to live up to its publicity.
-Ankit Tiwari opens the track with the sound that reminds of Rahman’s Rockstar and gradually takes it to the same level.
-The track is full of melody and Ankit has done a good job here.

-Reviewers from Planet Bollywood stated that the song takes a while to grow on you but then you will be hooked.
-Music is contemporary rock with plenty of guitars, drums and percussions mixed in but it's the way Ankit evokes passion and feeling by muting everything during the beginning of each stanza that works so well particularly when it all progresses so effectively towards the chorus with a bang!
-Ankit chooses to sing himself and does so incredibly well for a composer and singer.
-His voice is soothing and emotional.
-Lyrics by Sandeep Nath are so painful and touching you can almost feel them.